Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Panthers average 4.0 fewer points per game (20.5) than the Dolphins allow (24.5).

-- Carolina is 2-2 against the spread and 2-2 overall in games when it records more than 24.5 points.
+- Carolina is 2-2 against the spread and 2-2 overall this season when the team records more than 24.5 points.

-- When Carolina piles up more than 382.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Carolina picks up over 382.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Panthers have turned the ball over 17 times this season, one more turnover than the Dolphins have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Dolphins.